ELTheo77/Productivity-System/README.md

 ### Near Future / Next Changes:

 * **Recurring Events:** Implement functionality for daily, weekly, monthly, and yearly recurring events in the calendar
+* **Task Editing:** Allow users to edit existing tasks
 * **Task Categories/Labels:** Allow users to assign categories or labels to tasks for better organization and filtering
 * **Task Importance/Urgency:** Add a way to mark tasks by importance or urgency and sort/filter accordingly
 * **Habit Tracker:**
     * Add, edit, and delete habits
     * Track daily progress for each habit
+* **Account Functionalities:** Implement user registration, sign-in, and sign-out
-* **Backend & Database Integration:** Introduce a backend service and database for persistent data storage, enabling data access across devices and sessions (moving beyond `localStorage`)
+* **Backend & Database Integration:** Introduce a backend service and database for persistent data storage (especially for account functionalities), enabling data access across devices and sessions (moving beyond `localStorage`)

 ### Further Future: